Join me!

 Wildfires are becoming part of the summer norm.
 It seems as though a bad wildfire season went from happening once a decade to every other year.

-This summer, my home city of Vancouver reported the worst air quality in the world on multiple occasions.
+My home city of Vancouver has reported the worst air quality in the world on multiple occasions.
 What is normally a gorgeous city surrounded by forests, mountains, and ocean air, was trapped in a haze of smoke that wouldn’t let you see the horizon.

-After a record-breaking heatwave hit us in June (WAY too early), forest fires erupted across the province and wildfire season was off to an early start.
-The wildfires destroyed the village of Lytton, BC in a matter of hours, just after breaking the record for the hottest temperature ever recorded in Canada.
+A couple years ago, we had a record-breaking heatwave hit us in June (WAY too early).
+Forest fires erupted across the province, and wildfire season was off to an early start.
+The wildfires destroyed the village of Lytton, BC, in a matter of hours, just after breaking the record for the hottest temperature ever recorded in Canada.

 With the increase of wildfires, I can’t help but think about my garden.
 While I can hide away inside and filter out the smoky air, my plants stay outside in the haze.
 What exactly are the effects of forest fires on plants in the garden?